 PTTC Network Support for the Virtual SAPST

-PTTC Network Support for Virtual Substance Abuse Prevention Skills Training (SAPST)
+PTTC Network Support for Virtual SPF: Application for Prevention Success Training (SAPST)

 The goal of the SAPST is to develop the basic knowledge and skills needed by substance misuse prevention practitioners to plan, implement, and evaluate effective, data-driven programs and practices that reduce behavioral health disparities and improve wellness.
 The SAPST is intended as an in-person introductory level course; the PTTC Network recognizes that the SAPST is a foundational component of many state, tribal, and jurisdictional prevention systems and we understand that there is a growing need to deliver the SAPST virtually.